Is the port authority involved in the George Massey Tunnel Replacement project?

-In 2013, the B.C. government announced plans to replace the George Massey Tunnel with a bridge.
+In 2013, the B.C.
+Liberal government announced plans to replace the George Massey Tunnel with a bridge.
 In September 2017, the B.C.
 NDP government initiated an independent technical review to inform decisions about the crossing; a report from the review is expected in spring 2018.

 The George Massey Tunnel primarily handles commuter and ferry-related traffic.
 Truck traffic heading to or from Roberts Bank terminals accounts for less than three per cent of total traffic through the tunnel during peak traffic periods.